bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 * Switches -- a message with several buttons

 Lower priority to implement:
-* Binaries -- a message with two buttons (effectively shorthand for a switch)
 * Yes/No -- a message with yes/no options (shorthand for a binary)
-* User input boxes
+* User input boxes (modals)

-There are also two special features:
+There is also one special feature:
-* Data collections --
-        a description added to a node which states that the user's choices are added to the ticket for the report.
 * Terminals -- the end of a reporting flow.
-This must be manually implemented.
+        This is manually implemented by the technical team.
         All reporting flows must end in a terminal